Learn to Live with Some People and Survive without Others

-In spite of this, you might not have a choice but to “put up with it” because getting rid of them is not an option.
+In spite of this, you might not have a choice but to “put up with them” because getting rid of them is not an option.

-These people can be toxic, and yet they might also be among your family members or coworkers.
-In such situations it may not be easy or even feasible to turn your back on them and forget about it.
+These people may be toxic, and yet they might also be among your family members or coworkers.
+In such situations, it may not be easy or even feasible to turn your back on them and forget about it.

 That’s why you need to learn to live with some people in a healthy way, avoiding anything that could upset your emotional balance.